Goh Keng Swee: Pre-independence

-Goh was a key member of the PAP's Central Executive Committee (CEC), and serving as Vice-Chairman.
+Goh was a key member of the PAP's Central Executive Committee (CEC), and serving as vice-chairman.

 Goh contested in Kreta Ayer during the 1959 general election and won.
 He was subsequently elected into the Legislative Assembly on 30 May 1959, and appointed Minister for Finance under Prime Minister Lee Kuan Yew's first Cabinet.

 As Minister for Finance, Goh assumed the stewardship of Singapore's economy.
-As a budget deficit of S$14 million was forecast that year, he introduced stringent fiscal discipline which including cutting civil service salaries.
+As a budget deficit of S$14 million was forecast that year, he introduced stringent fiscal discipline which included cutting civil service salaries.
 As a result of these measures, he was able to announce at the end of the year when delivering the budget that the government had achieved a surplus of $1 million.

 Goh initiated the setting up of the Economic Development Board (EDB) which was established in August 1961 to attract foreign multinational corporations to invest in Singapore.
 The next year, he started the development of the Jurong industrial estate on the western end of the island which was then a swamp, offering incentives to local and foreign businesses to locate there.
 According to former Permanent Secretary Sim Kee Boon, Goh admitted that the Jurong project was "an act of faith and he himself jokingly said that this could prove to be Goh's folly".
 Nonetheless, Goh also felt strongly that "the only way to avoid making mistakes is not to do anything.
 And that... will be the ultimate mistake."

 Jurong Industrial Estate with Jurong Island in the background, photographed in November 2006.

 In the 1960s, there were great pressures from communist agitators working through Chinese-medium schools and trade unions.
 Divisions existed within the PAP as well, with a pro-communist faction working to wrest control of the party from the moderate wing, of which Goh and Lee Kuan Yew were key members.
 A key source of division was the issue of merger with Malaya to form a new state of Malaysia.
 Goh and his fellow moderates believed this was a necessary condition for Singapore's economic development because Malaya was a key economic hinterland; merger would also provide an alternate vision against communism for Singapore's Chinese majority.
 In July 1961, 16 members of the pro-communist faction broke away from the PAP to form the Barisan Sosialis, and captured control of the main trade unions.